mdabdias/plsql-class-activity/README.md

 # Comments By Each Member
 - **Musoni Nshuti Sam:** Created Organization, helped develop scripts and take screenshots, guided other members.
+- **Doris Akimana:** A common understanding of triggers with the help of team members.